KARNATISAITHARUN/documentation/policies/spl.md

-# Security Policy Language
+# Policy Language

-ShiftLeft's Security Policy Language provides support for core language features, libraries, and frameworks through the use of policy files.
+ShiftLeft's Policy Language provides support for core language features, libraries, and frameworks through the use of policy files.
 Policy files specify how the application communicates with the outside world, which transformations exist on data, and which information flows should be considered security violations.
 ShiftLeft provides a database of default policy rules, and additionally allows you to create your own custom policy.
 Custom policy rules can exclude parts of the default policy that do not apply to the application, or may introduce additional knowledge about the application.

 The default policy is found in the directory